VDBWRAIR/pathdiscov/docs/source/install.rst

     3. You need to then setup the blast databases

-        In general you just need to unpack the nt/nr databases from ncbi(or wherever) into ~/databases/ncbi/blast/nt,nr,taxdb There is a shell script you should be able to use to do this for you as well
+        In general you just need to unpack the nt/nr databases from ncbi(or wherever) into ~/databases/ncbi/blast/nt,nr,taxdb There is a shell script you should be able to use to do this for you as well.
+        This may take longer time depending on your connection.

         .. code-block:: bash

-            get_blast_dbs.sh ~/databases/ncbi/blast nt nr taxdb
+            usamriidPathDiscov/scripts/get_blast_dbs.sh ~/databases/ncbi/blast nt nr taxdb

 6. Quick verify of necessary executables